The impact of labour interventions on breastfeeding and infant health

 In this preview of her 2018 Annual Conference talk, Karin Cadwell shares findings from her new research into the impact of synthetic oxytocin and other labour interventions on breastfeeding and infant health.
-This year’s Conference will take place at ACC Liverpool, 15-16 November – book your place now to hear more from Karin and many other inspiring speakers.

 I’ve worked in the world of breastfeeding support for many years and have witnessed first-hand the effect of changes in birthing practices on breastfeeding.
 For example, I remember traveling to California in the early 80’s and hearing about babies that wouldn’t latch on.
 This was anathema to me in my Pennsylvania practice.
 We would see an occasional case of a baby who was early, jaundiced or otherwise weak who needed coaxing to latch, and often extraordinary measures to maintain sufficient milk production, but nothing like the wave of problems I learned about in California.

 Then, one of our local hospitals hired a full time OB anesthesiologist and epidurals began.
 The nurses reported an immediate outbreak in flat nipples and babies who had trouble latching.
 One of the nurses told me that it was almost as though the baby didn’t know that the breast was there!
 Now, epidurals, labor induction and augmentation with synthetic oxytocin, operative deliveries and elective cesarean births are widespread with ubiquitous breastfeeding problems.
 Whilst advances in labor interventions have helped reduce infant and maternal mortality during labor, it’s crucial that we consider the other implications of these now widespread practices, particularly where the need for them is not clinically indicated.